gradido/gradido/docu/Concepts/TechnicalRequirements/UC_publish_user_to_GMS.md

 In a loop the migration job will invoke for each found gradido-user the `GmsClient` method `createGmsUser`.
 After each successful user creation in the GMS system, the gradido-user is updated in the gradido-database with the columns `gms_registered = true` and `gms_registered_at = NOW`.

 ### Update user settings (gradido efforts)

 #### Gradido-Frontend

 To allow a gradido-user to change his publishing grants for the GMS the gradido _settings-dialog_ has to be extended.
 As shown in the screenshot above in the chapter "Capture and change user settings for GMS publishing" the settings-dialog needs additional capturing components for the following attributes:

-* GMS-Publishing main-switch as a boolean: GMS communication enabled (default) or disabled
+* GMS-Publishing main-switch as a boolean: GMS publishing enabled (default) or disabled
 * Naming format as a selection box:
   * 0 = *username* if exists or Initials of *firstname* and *lastname* (default)
   * 1 = Initials of *firstname* and *lastname* independent if *username* exists
   * 2 = *firstname* only
   * 3 = *firstname* plus initial of *lastname*
   * 4 = fullname: *firstname* plus *lastname*
 * *Location* as a link or button to open a popup or new window to capture the users *location* by entering postal address in a *map component*, which returns only the location as geo-coordinates.
-The gradido-settings-dialog will never capture or store any details of the users postal address but only the geo-coordinates, which will be returned from the *map component*-dialog or captured manually by the user in the new geo-coordinate input-fields.
+The gradido-user-settings-dialog will never capture or store any details of the users postal address but only the geo-coordinates, which will be returned from the *map component*-dialog or captured manually by the user in the new geo-coordinate input-fields of the user-settings-dialog.
 * *Movement* as a text input field to capture the users _fields of interest_ or _social plattforms_ as a comma-separated list.

-If the user switch-off the GMS main-switch, his user data will be deleted in the GMS system and in the gradido frontend the menu "user-search" will be disabled.
+If the user switch-off the GMS main-switch, his published user data will be deleted in the GMS system and in the gradido frontend the menu *"user-search"* will be disabled.

 #### Gradido-Backend

-The gradido backend modul have to support to store the new *user settings* attributes by extending the service `updateUserInfos`.
-As soon as the user change his user settings, which has an effect on the GMS published data, the user attribute `gms_registered` have to be set to `false`.
+The gradido backend modul have to support to store the new *user settings* attributes by extending the service `UserResolver.updateUserInfos`.
+As soon as the user change his user settings, which has an effect on the GMS published data, the user attribute `gms_registered` have to be set to `false` to force a GMS user update.

-After successful storing the *gradido users settings* the gms-published user data have to be updated in GMS.
+After successful storing the *gradido users settings* and if the *gms-published user data* have been changed the GMS invokation to update the GMS-user data must be processed.
 For this update the `GmsClient` service `updateGmsUser` have to be called with the current valid user data.

-If the user switch off the whole publishing for the GMS system in the user settings dialog by disable the general `gms_allowed` publishing switch the `GmsClient`service `deleteGmsUser` have to be invoked.
+If the user switch-off the whole publishing for the GMS system in the user settings dialog by disable the general `gms_allowed` publishing switch the `GmsClient`service `deleteGmsUser` have to be invoked.

+To control the en/disable state of the menu-entry *"user search"* in the frontend, the backend must extend the *user-graphql-model* used by the frontend to transfer the current state of the `gms-allowed` user settings.

 ### GMS-api: update user in GMS (gms efforts)